Simple Tips for Keeping Your Family Healthy

 How To Do Acupressure To Induce Labor?

-If you are planning to use acupressure points to start labor, then you will first need to know how acupressure is performed.
-This practice is a matter of identifying acupressure points linked to the induction of labor, the duration of labor, and labor pains.
+If you plan to use acupressure points to start labor, you will first need to know how acupressure is performed.
+This practice involves identifying specific pressure points for inducing labor, which can affect the duration and pain levels during labor.
 Luckily, I have already identified and listed the points that I have found to be most helpful.

-Once you identify each point and its purpose, you can apply firm, but gentle pressure to the point for a few seconds at a time.
+Once you identify each point and its purpose, you can apply firm but gentle pressure to the point for a few seconds at a time.
 Some people include a gentle rubbing motion for increased relaxation.
-You will want to use something that is dull, accurate, and firm which is why most people use their fingers.
-Be sure to not press so hard as to cause any pain, and it is worth noting that some of these points are best activated by a partner as they may be difficult to reach for a pregnant woman who is at full term.
+You will want to use something dull, accurate, and firm, which is why most people use their fingers.
+Be sure not to press so hard as to cause any pain, and it is worth noting that some of these points are best activated by a partner as they may be difficult to reach for a pregnant woman who is at full term.

 Acupoint: SP-6 (Other Names: Spleen-6/San Yin Jiao/Three Yin Intersection)